zechlau14/zechlau14.github.io/projects/heartbreaker.md

 ### the Roll
 When a Roll is called for, the DM will tell you the target number (TN) the roll must meet to succeed.
 If you agree to take the risk, then roll a twenty-sided die (d20) and add the appropriate bonus.

+If you are acting against another PC, the DM does not assign a TN.
+Instead, all Players involved roll, and the highest roll has their way.

 If you have an advantage that makes the task that requires a roll easier, you roll the d20 twice and take the higher result.
 If you have a disadvantage on such a task, you roll the d20 twice and take the lower result.
 The DM has final say on whether you have advantage or disadvantage.